Postgraduate Course: Fundamentals in Bioethics (LAWS11390)

 * Week 8: That's unfair!
 Why worry about justice?

 Highlighting the increasing importance of political philosophy in bioethics, through key questions of fairness, and justice.
 We will ask: what does it mean to live in a fair society?
 What would be a fair approach to the distribution of health/healthcare?

-* Week 8: No person is an island.
+* Week 9: No (wo)man is an island?
 Who else matters?

 Broadening the ethical lens to look beyond individual interests and actions to explore the ethical significance of living and acting within groups, communities, states.

 * Week 10: What should I do?

 Consolidating the preceding sessions, this final class will turn to what is often seen as the central focus of ethics, the morality of actions.
 Having had the prior discussions, students will be better equipped to critically consider the rightness and wrongness of actions, as well as the limits to such an account of ethics.

 Entry Requirements (not applicable to Visiting Students)